The Belgium Process

 By 2000, the Belgian national team had been stuck in a rut in international play for years.
 It had been two decades since its runner-up finish in the 1980 UEFA European Football Championship.
 The team’s best finish in the World Cup—fourth place—was in 1986.
 In its two most recent showings, the 1998 World Cup and the 2000 European Championship, the team failed to progress beyond the first rounds.

-The. problem was that there were limited options for young players to develop and funnel up into the elite ranks.
+The problem was that there were limited options for young players to develop and funnel up into the elite ranks.
 Additionally, football was becoming an increasingly international sport, and wages abroad had started to dwarf those available in Belgian competitions, sucking talent outside the country.
 This went for kids with even the most impressive football pedigrees, like Hazard, who in time would make his ascent through the ranks across the border in France.
 This might also have been the route for Lukaku, also a player with a strong football lineage, had his country not done some deep introspection.

 After the 2000 debacle, the Royal Belgian Football Association convened a working group to devise a plan to return the country to football prominence.
 Among those involved were Michel Sablon, then the technical director, and Werner Helsen, a former footballer-turned-sports scientist at the Catholic University in Leuven, just outside Brussels.
 Helsen was the first academic to apply the 10,000-hour rule, made popular by Malcolm Gladwell, to sports.
 Performance, he found, was linked to the number of practice hours.
 At the time, teenage footballers in Belgium practiced four or five times per week.
 (Games were often played on the weekend, which amounted to some 12 hours per week.)
 It wasn’t enough, Helsen thought.
 “We need to double the amount of practise,” he said.